ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Borf.md

 - You can move through the space of another creature, and it doesn't count as difficult terrain.
 If you end your turn in another creature's space, you are shunted to the last unoccupied space you occupied, and you take 1d8 force damage.
 # Bard College of Glamour
+## Fighting Style
+At 3rd level, you adopt a particular style of fighting as your specialty.
+Choose one of the following options.
+You can't take a Fighting Style option more than once, even if you later get to choose again.

+- **Dueling.** When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.

+- **Two-Weapon Fighting.** When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.
+## Blad